Bracken Ridge Lions News

 Looking for something different for your childs birthday party Why not have it at our Minature Steam Railway.
-Contact our Train Organiser Graham Titman for more details via email at firstname.lastname@example.org
+For more details email firstname.lastname@example.org

 WHERE DOES THE MONEY GOALL of the profits from out Train Days are given back into the community.
 This financial year has seen a lot of money donated to a variety of causes including: Premier''s Flood Relief Fund, Lions Club Foundation; Childhood Cancer Institute; Scouts Australia; Qld Police Sandgate Bike Squad; Sandbag Sandgate and local School Bursaries and School Chaplaincy programs.

 ANZI Forum 2021 Cairns -cancelled3-5 September has been cancelled due to the recent Cairns Covid lock down

 Attachment: ANZI program April 2021.pdf

 We will have more information provided about the program and registration in the next couple of months.